 We often stress the importance of using and storing Multi-Etch in plastic containers, never in metal or glass.
-First time users will receive dry Multi-Etch powder in a plastic gallon jug.
-This jug is meant to have distilled or deionized water added to make a gallon of regular strength or 1/2 gallon of double strength Multi-Etch.
-You can pour 150ºF water into the jug to mix the solution.
+First time users will receive dry Multi-Etch powder and a plastic gallon jug.
+This jug is extra robust and perfect for mixing and storing Multi-Etch.
+Use a funnel to dispense the Multi-Etch powder and distilled or deionized water into the jug.
+Add a gallon of water for regular strength or 1/2 gallon for double strength Multi-Etch.
+You can use water heated to 150–160°F in the jug to mix the solution.

 For those of you building your own containers, several other plastics besides #5 can be used:

-#2 white polyethylene can be heated to 150ºF.
-This is what our Multi-Etch jugs are made of.
+#2 white polyethylene can be heated to 160°F. This is what our Multi-Etch jugs are made of.

-#7 is usually polycarbonate and can be heated to 212ºF but #7 does include other plastics so sometimes means a type other than polycarbonate.
+#7 is usually polycarbonate and can be heated to 212°F but #7 does include other plastics so sometimes means a type other than polycarbonate.